Fruit Prep for Making Jellies

 Water-bath canning, also called boiling water bath, is the easier method of canning that lets you store homemade jars of jam, pickles, and tomato sauce.

-So if you're canning your own home grown fruit or taking advantage of those sales, by processing your fruits, you can lock in the fresh flavor for a full year.
+So if you're canning your own home grown fruit or taking advantage of those sales, by processing your fruits, you can lock in the fresh flavor for a full year and longer!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~